Blockchain-and-FL/Sparrow/CaseStudy/readme.md

 ## Generated Smart Contract

 The SLC specification is automatically translated into Solidity, adhering to predefined rules without the need for manual refinement.
-The generated smart contract of RLA is at `HouseRent.sol`.
+The generated SC of RLA is at `HouseRent.sol`.

 ## Deployment Test